 We knew we wanted to take care of nieces and nephews and family, but we wanted to do something more.
 As you age, and you think more about it, you want to be sure the right things are done with your money.
 It was important to us that we were crystal clear about our wishes and hopes.

-While our lives have been devoted to archaeology, a huge part of who we are is expressed by our giving to Ooch.”
+While our lives have been devoted to archaeology, a huge part of who we are is expressed by our giving to Camp Ooch & Camp Trillium.”

 More stories like this

-Inspired by their grandchildren – former Ooch Volunteers – Mr. & Mrs. Sharp believe in Camp Ooch and supporting the social cure for cancer.
+Inspired by their grandchildren—former camp volunteers—Mr. & Mrs. Sharp believe in camp, and supporting the social cure for cancer.

-Camp Ooch founder and dedicated champion, Mary Pat Armstrong shares why she believes in the Magic of Ooch.
+Legacy Camp Ooch founder and dedicated champion, Mary Pat Armstrong shares why she believes in the magic of camp.

 Share your story